-So play to your strength, says Walker.
-Even if you’re an exercise newbie, you undoubtedly feel like you're better at some things than you are at others.
-Start there and as you progress, you’ll build the confidence to expand your horizons.
+So play to your strengths, says Walker.
+Even if you're an exercise newbie, you undoubtedly feel like you're better at some things than you are at others.
+Start there, and as you progress you'll build the confidence to expand your horizons.

 4. Do You Like to Sweat It Out Solo or With Others?

 Some people regard gym time as alone time.
-Others feed off of social support and just aren’t going to have a fun time exercising if we aren’t with friends, says Patrick Thompson, a certified personal trainer with the Trainerize online training app.
+Others thrive on social support and just aren't going to have a fun time exercising if they aren't with friends, says Patrick Thompson, a certified personal trainer with the Trainerize online training app.
 You need to know which you are.

-Swimming laps and lifting on your own can be great if you just want some “me” time to clear your head, but a cardio-dance class or even small-group training session is going to be infinitely more fun if you’re an extrovert.
+Swimming laps and lifting on your own can be great if you just want some personal time to clear your head, but a cardio-dance class or even a small group training session is going to be infinitely more fun if you're an extrovert.

-Also, it’s important to realize that there’s a large range in what working out with others can look like, notes Victor Self, a master instructor with Flywheel Sports.
-You could join a running club, lift with a friend or work with a trainer in either a large-group, small-group or one-on-one format.
+Also, it's important to realize that there's a large range of what working out with others can look like, notes Victor Self, a master instructor with Flywheel Sports.
+You could join a running club, lift with a friend or work with a trainer in either a large or small group or even one on one.

 5. Do You Like to Be Indoors or Outdoors?

 "Finding the right environment that supports your physical and mental health equally is crucial," says Self.

-For instance, while research published in 2011 in Environmental Science and Technology shows that people report greater exercise enjoyment when they break a sweat in the great outdoors, that doesn’t matter much if you love A/C and have an aversion to mosquitos.
+For instance, while research published in 2011 in Environmental Science and Technology shows that people report greater exercise enjoyment when they break a sweat in the great outdoors, that doesn't matter much if you love air-conditioning and have an aversion to mosquitos.